Havanese Puppy Book

 General Coat Care

 Plush Puppy: OMG Detangling Spray, small spray bottle with water, Chris Christensen #014 Buttercomb (wide tooth), Chris Christensen #008 Buttercomb face comb (fine / medium tooth), Chris Christensen wood pin brush. *spray mat with OMG let sit for a bit while you work on another area (damp or wet coat combs out better, less breakage) To comb out mat: work to separate using combs.

 Isle of Dogs Tearless Puppy Shampoo (Faces), Plush Puppy Natural Conditioning Shampoo (or any PP shampoo is Great!), Chris Christensen After U Bath: full strength and wrap in towel for 10-15 minutes then rinse for deep conditioning.
 There are many kinds of wonderful shampoo’s and conditioners out there.

-(You can wash your puppy weekly, monthly, or as needed.)
+(You can wash your puppy weekly, or as needed.)

 Good Idea To Have

 styptic powder (toe nails), ear powder (grip for pulling ear hair), zymox (ear infections), terramycin (corner of eyes) Little Paws: Whal Peanut Trimmers (between paw pads), nail clippers, blunt end scissors, a Pin Brush.
-(Make certian there are no balls on the tips), a wire slicker brush.
-(Has tons of bent wires on it.)
+(Make certian there are no balls on the tips), do not use a wire slicker brush - it just breaks the hair and leaves the matt.

 Also Allison Foley has great U-Tube videos on grooming, clipping toe nails, etc... all things dog :) she is the top handler in Canada.